MrMeatfloss/TheUltimateGuide/README.md

    -[Bass Saxophone](https://mrmeatfloss.github.io/Bass-Saxophone/)

-These 5 will be the main saxophones that this website will be talking about.
+This website will focus on these 5 different types of saxophones by providing information to new players the advantages and drawbacks of each different type, as well as the differences between each instrument.
 Click the highlighted part to check out each saxophone!

 ![download](https://user-images.githubusercontent.com/96707128/159603544-85c3930a-7a5c-43e2-88e6-e0973cbae5bf.jpg)